 Tax payment history and lawful employment Criminal history or other admissibility concerns

-Serious medical conditions and other humanitarian considerations Anything suggesting an attempt to circumvent consular processing
+Serious medical conditions and other humanitarian considerations Anything suggesting an attempt to conceal immigrant intent at entry

 One point deserves emphasis.
 Existing USCIS policy guidance has long stated that where there are no negative factors to weigh against an applicant, denial of the benefit would generally be an inappropriate use of discretion.
-There is therefore a reasonable argument that an applicant with a genuinely clean record — no immigration violations, no unauthorized employment, no adverse history — has little or nothing for officers to weigh against them, and the analysis should turn on the ordinary weighing of factors.
+There is therefore a reasonable argument that an applicant with a genuinely clean record — no immigration violations, no unauthorized employment, no adverse history — has little or nothing for officers to weigh against them.
 How USCIS officers apply the new memorandum to clean-record cases in practice remains to be seen, and a strong application should document the favorable factors fully in any event.

 Under the May 2026 memorandum, an adjustment of status application should be built as a documented legal submission, not a routine form package.
 A complete Form I-485 has always required certain core items, and those are still needed.
 What has changed is the importance of going beyond the minimum to affirmatively evidence the positive discretionary factors in the case.
 Our Form I-485 Guide explains the adjustment application and its standard requirements in detail.